Skip Navigation

 How do Wilson Hall students perform on standardized tests?

-Does the school offer before school/after school care?
+Does the school offer before-school/after-school care?

 The school does offer after-school care until 6:00 PM for Wilson Hall students enrolled in PS3-6th.
 Before-school care is available from 7:00-7:45 AM for students in PS3-5th.
-The after-school care program is available during the summer months from 7:45 AM-5:45 PM for students in rising PS4-6th.
+The after-school care program is available during the summer months from 7:45 AM-5:45 PM for students in rising PS3-6th.
 For more information, click on the links:

 After School Care